How to Become a Fishing or Hunting Worker

 Critical-thinking skills.
 Fishing and hunting workers must reach conclusions through sound reasoning and judgment.
 They determine how to improve their catch and must react appropriately to weather conditions.

 Detail oriented.
 Fishing and hunting workers must be precise and accurate when measuring the quality of their catch or prey.
-They must also pay attention to detail when working with various fishing gear so as to guard against injury.
+They must also pay attention to detail when working with various fishing and hunting gear to guard against injury.

 Listening skills.
-Because they take instructions from captains and other crew members or hunters, fishing and hunting workers need to communicate well with others.
-Therefore, effective listening is critical to these workers.
+Because they take instructions from captains and other crewmembers or hunters, fishing and hunting workers need to communicate well and listen effectively.

 Physical stamina.
 Fishing and hunting workers need endurance.
 They must be able to work long hours, often under strenuous conditions.